 With its 2.337km coastline and more than 50 beaches, Ecuador is the country that attracts more and more surfers every year.
 Indeed, Ecuador caters beaches for all levels of surfers and for every taste.
 Beach break, reef break, point break.

 Indeed, the Ecuadorian coast offers a good cocktail between big waves, amazing sunsets and breathtaking landscapes.

 However, you are wondering where you should go surfing in Ecuador?
-Don’t go any further, we are going to tell you everything you need to enjoy some time off on the coast!
+Don’t search any further, we are going to tell you everything you need to enjoy some time off on the coast!

-ou can go surfing in different areas of Ecuador which offer different types of waves:
+You can go surfing in different areas of Ecuador all these areas offer different types of waves:

 Canoa: The city is located in the province of Manabí.
 It has a large beach, ideal for surfing, but you can also do other activities such as paragliding, water skiing and more.
 Waves of around 2 meters roll in regularly with left and right shoulders available when the conditions are really good.
 The Canoa Surf Academy will be delighted to give you a surf lesson.